alimkarimi/flood_prediction/README.md

 and then to leverage pretrained models to generate more training points.
 With these additional training points, deep learning theory suggests that higher order models
 (i.e, neural networks) can be more appropriately used.

-# How to gather climate features:
+# How to gather climate and elevation features:
 Climate features from ERA5 were downloaded using the script at flood_prediction/dataloading_scripts/download_era5.py .
 Kick that off by:

 `cd flood_prediction`